 - Diva, foodie, serial exiter: A salute to our Nellie Melba

-- Lest we forget our own: Why I’m boycotting ANZAC Day, and why you’re lucky
+- Lest we forget our own: Why I’m boycotting ANZAC Day

 But for those who made the decision to go, there was a sense of discovering something about the everyday lives of the soldiers and what they endured in these war-torn places.
 Many entertainers have spoken about the satisfaction they felt at bringing a little cheer to the serving men and women.
 For the soldiers, being entertained by Australian artists was like finding water in the middle of the desert.
 It was a relief, an escape from the routine and the stress and a way to feel connected to what was going on back home.

 Among the musicians to perform in Afghanistan and Iraq were country artists the McClymonts and Allan Caswell, singers Angry Anderson, Doc Neeson, Jenny Morris, Ami Williamson, popular bands Amy Meredith, the Wolverines and many others.
 Comedians including Tom Gleeson, Dan Ilic, Fred Lang, Hamish and Andy, Mick Molloy and others also made welcome appearances.

 One performer who visited Iraq in 2005 and again in 2006 was Patricia Amphlett.
 Almost 40 years after entertaining troops in Nui Dat, she was in the Middle East doing it all again.
 Her experiences in Vietnam coupled with the friendships she forged there made her more than willing to make the journey to the Middle East.
 As patron of the Forces Advisory Council on Entertainment, she now actively encourages other performers to go to war zones to bring some joy to the soldiers fighting there.